 A. Council Chair.
-The Chair shall be the presiding officer and the chief administrative officer of the Council.
-In the absence or disability of the Chair, the Vice-Chair shall act as the presiding officer and chief administrative officer.
-The Council shall appoint a Presiding Officer Pro Tempore from its own members in the event of the absence or disability of both the Chair and Vice-Chair.
+The Chair [shall be] is the presiding officer and the chief administrative officer of the Council.
+In the absence or disability of the Chair, the Vice-Chair [shall act as the] is the acting presiding officer and chief administrative officer.
+[The Council shall appoint a] In the absence or disability of both the Chair and Vice-Chair, the Presiding Officer Pro Tempore is the acting presiding officer and chief administrative officer. [from its own members in the event of the absence or disability of both the Chair and Vice-Chair.]
+In the absence of the Chair, Vice-Chair, and Presiding Officer Pro Tempore, a majority of the Councilmembers present must select an acting Council Chair.